Skip to main content

 Types Of Warehouse Management System

-Now I’ll take you through the most common options regarding systems architecture within a typical WMS implementation and the pros and cons to each of them.
+There are several ways of implementing a WMS within your business.
+Like with all software procurement processes, there are benefits and bottlenecks that come to light during the research and due diligence phase.
+I’ll take you through the most common options regarding systems architecture within a typical WMS implementation and the pros and cons to each of them.

 Fully Integrated

-A fully integrated WMS is one that’s integrated as part of a suite of software tools (for example an ERP).
+A fully integrated WMS is one that’s integrated as part of a suite of software tools (for example an ecommerce ERP).
 A fully integrated WMS system typically utilizes the same databases and configuration as other/existing systems you use, thus offering much closer integration and speed of data updates.

 The benefit of a fully integrated WMS is the ease of implementation because there are no tricky integrations that need to be built to ensure data flows smoothly between each system.
 Often the training phase for your users is faster too.